-INTELLECTUAL PROPERTY RIGHTS (IPR) PROTECTION
+INTELLECTUAL PROPERTY RIGHTS PROTECTION

-Ghana is a signatory to the Berne Convention for their Protection of Literary and Artistic Works, the Paris Convention for the Protection of Industrial Property, the Patent Cooperation Treaty, the World Intellectual Property Organization (WIPO) Copyright Treaty and the African Regional Industrial Property Organization.
-Ghana has signed the WIPO Performances and Phonograms Treaty (WPPT), but despite being signed in 1997, it has not been entered into force.
-This issue has been raised in bilateral consultations, and in November 2010 Ghana's Copyright Administrator sent a reminder to the Minister for Foreign Affairs regarding this issue.
-Since December 2003, Parliament has passed six bills designed to implement Ghana's obligations under the TRIPS Agreement.
+Since December 2003, Ghana's Parliament has enacted six bills into law designed to implement Ghana's obligations under the WTO TRIPS Agreement.
 The new laws pertain to copyright, trademarks, patents, layout-designs (topographies) of integrated circuits, geographical indications, and industrial designs.
+Ghana is a signatory to the Berne Convention for the Protection of Literary and Artistic Works, the Paris Convention for the Protection of Industrial Property, the Patent Cooperation Treaty, the World Intellectual Property Organization (WIPO) Copyright Treaty, and the African Regional Industrial Property

+Organization.
+Ghana has signed and ratified the WIPO Performances and Phonograms Treaty, but despite being signed, it has not been entered into force.
+This issue has been raised in bilateral consultations.

-In recent years, IPR owners have filed very few trademark, patent, or copyright infringement cases in local courts.
+In recent years, intellectual property rights owners have filed very few trademark, patent, or copyright infringement cases in local courts.
 Companies that do initiate cases report prolonged waits for resolution, a possible factor in discouraging other companies from filing cases.

 There is virtually no government-initiated enforcement.
-However the Copyright Office, which is under the Attorney General's Office, periodically initiates raids on markets for pirated works.
+However, the Copyright Office, which is under the Attorney General's Office, periodically initiates raids on markets for pirated works.
 The Customs Service has collaborated with concerned companies to inspect import shipments.